zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ...
 ```

-At this point you should be able to hit 15672 on localhost in your web browser, and see the RabbitMQ WebUI.
-You can use the credentials referenced earlier in this document to log in, and explore.
-If you visit the Queue section, you should see the policy we setup be applied as well
+At this point you should be able to hit TCP port 15672 on [_localhost_](http://127.0.0.1:15672) in your web browser, and see the RabbitMQ WebUI.
+You can use the credentials referenced [earlier](#launching-rabbitmq-release) in this document to log in, and explore.
+If you then visit the [Queue section](http://127.0.0.1:15672/#/queues),  once the performance test starts and the queues are created, you should see the policy we setup be applied as well.

-Additionally, one can examine the log files of the pod that will survive the failover test:
+Additionally, one can examine the log-messages of the pod that will survive the failover test:

 ```
 kubectl logs -f rmq-rabbitmq-ha-0
 ```

-This will show (after the pod has started) the messages from the container.
+This will show (after the pod has started) the log-messages from the container live.

 ### Containerized testing environment

-Now we can pre-spawn a pod with a container that will allow us to run PerfTest in the _next_ step:
+Here we will pre-spawn a pod with a container that will allow us to run PerfTest in the [_next_ step](#simulate-broker-usage):

 Run: